jvehent/haproxy-aws/README.rst

 	acl valid-post path -f /etc/haproxy/post_endpoints.lst

 	# block requests that don't match the predefined endpoints
-	block unless METH_GET valid-get or METH_POST valid-post
+	http-request deny unless METH_GET valid-get or METH_POST valid-post

-`block` does the job, and return a 403 to the client.
+`http-request deny` does the job, and return a 403 to the client.
 But if you want more visibility on ACL activity, you may want to use a custom header as describe later in this section.

 Filtering URL parameters on GET requests